Now more than ever, Instagram has become a great (and popular) tool for small businesses.

-Social activism from the general population and brands/businesses skyrocketed in 2020, and Later.com predicts this will carry on to 2021.
+Social activism from the general population and brands/businesses skyrocketed in 2020, and Later.com predicts this will carry on in the future.
 Brands, now more than ever before, are taking accountability and actively changing their ways towards a brighter, more inclusive future. “

 What can your business do?
 Look for ways you can increase your representation and accessibility in all ways.
 Make sure your content showcases the diversity of our City, add captions to your video content, be inclusive when it comes to working with influencers, start using alt text.
 Think of the ways your business can do better both internally and externally, and then make it happen!